Is Digital media the future of all media?

 In a survey (2018) from Two Sides, a trade body for members from the graphic communications supply chain, showed that 63% of readers prefer to read printed media when they are seeking more understanding of a news story.
 On top of this, the latest Edelman trust barometer confirms that print media has experienced a sharp rebound in public confidence.
 Print media being something more tangible they can interact with, take with them, and go back to at their own leisure.
 Business publications can reach highly targeted new audiences, with a well structured, evergreen piece of print media can stick around a lot longer than a social media post.

 Considering getting your print media out there?

 Be it brochure, pamphlet, magazine, newspaper or hand out.
 If you are considering print and hoping to start on good footing or you wish to refresh your current print media, at Luminati we can tailor your perfect media stand and we stock a wide range of standard products that can fit in almost any environment.
-Head to our website to browse our full range of Media & Brochure Stands.
+View our full range of Media & Brochure Stands here.